 In case of emergency you should call 112 or go directly to a hospital’s emergency department (akutmottagning), which are open 24 hours a day.
-Here you will find a list and contact details for the hospital emergency departments in West Sweden: 1177 – akutmottagning Västra Götaland.
+Here you will find a list of the hospitals in West Sweden: Healthcare in Västra Götaland.

 You can buy prescription and non-prescription medications at your local pharmacy (apotek).

 Healthcare fees for foreign citizens

 If you have a Swedish personal identity number (personnummer), then the fee for visiting a doctor or emergency ward in Västra Götaland County will be approximately SEK 100-300.

 If you come from an EU or EEA country or Switzerland, and have a European Health Insurance Card (EHIC), then you are entitled to emergency care at the normal fee (about SEK 300).
 If you don’t have an EHIC, then you may have to pay the entire cost, which can be expensive.
 If you obtain non-emergency care and do not want to pay more than the normal fee (SEK 100-300), you must have a certificate indicating that your country of origin will pay the rest.
 Otherwise you will have to pay the full cost for your treatment.

 If you come from most countries outside the EU, EEA and Switzerland, you will have to pay the entire cost of emergency or any other type of care.
 We recommend that you arrange your own health insurance.